Radiation Oncology Treatment Technologies

 Using these highly advanced treatment options, our compassionate team works closely with each patient and his/her medical team to ensure that the best options for cancer care are being utilized.
 Our radiation oncology team participates in weekly meetings to discuss each patient's case, to ensure that the best, most coordinated care is being provided.

-Varian Clinac iX Linear Accelerator - New in 2009, this linear accelerator allows us to offer leading edge radiation treatments to target cancer cells using state-of-the-art radiation therapy.
+Varian Clinac iX Linear Accelerator - This linear accelerator allows us to offer leading edge radiation treatments to target cancer cells using state-of-the-art radiation therapy.
 This new technology allows us to treat smaller lesions in shorter amounts of time, reducing patient side effects.
 Learn more about the Clinac iX Linear Accelerator.

 - Stereotactic* Radiosurgery (SRS): This treatment is used to treat brain or spinal tumors by delivering a high dose of radiation through focused beams on a targeted location in the brain or spine.
 The region is carefully planned using detailed three-dimensional imaging.
 This therapy can be completed in as few as one to five days of treatment.
 It is best used for small, well-defined tumors that are located away from sensitive normal structures.

 - Stereotactic* Body Radiotherapy (SRBT): This treatment is similar to SRS, except that is treats tumors in parts of the body other than the brain or spine.

 - Intensity Modulated Radiotherapy (IMRT): By controlling (or modulating) the radiation beams in multiple, very small volumes, this treatment allows us to achieve pin-point precision, sparing healthy tissue and creating fewer side effects for patients.